Facing the Lies You Believe

 Welcome back to this second of three blogs on how to embrace the truth of your identity in Christ.

 In my first blog I said since the fall of mankind (Genesis 3), we've all gone into some form of hiding.
-As God came seeking relationship with Adam and Eve, Adam replied, "I heard the sound of you in the garden, and I was afraid, because I was naked and I hid myself (verses 8-10)."
+As God came seeking relationship with Adam and Eve, Adam replied, "I heard you in the garden, and I was afraid because I was naked; so I hid" (v.
+10).
 Adam's hiding was driven by more than his physical nakedness.
 He knew he had sinned.
 He knew something was wrong with him.
 So he fled and hid from God.

 Moreover, many hold secrets.
 Shame over past abuse or current sexual struggles can cause us to hide from others.
 When I was in grade school, I lived in fear of others knowing one of my secrets.